FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/rds_instance_v3.html.markdown

   characters: ~!@#%^*-_=+?
 You are advised to enter a strong password to improve security, preventing security risks such as brute force cracking.
 Changing this parameter will create a new resource.

-* `port` -
-  (Optional)
-  Specifies the database port information.
-The MySQL database port ranges from 1024 to 65535 (excluding 12017 and 33071, which are occupied by the RDS system and cannot be used).
-The PostgreSQL database port ranges from 2100 to 9500.
-The Microsoft SQL Server database port can be 1433 or ranges from 2100 to 9500, excluding 5355 and 5985.
-If this parameter is not set, the default value is as follows: For MySQL, the default value is 3306.
-For PostgreSQL, the default value is 5432.
-For Microsoft SQL Server, the default value is 1433.
-Changing this parameter will create a new resource.

 * `type` -
   (Required)